1. Overview

 Geographical coverage of inputs data varies across the countries of the UK.

 For labour inputs, we include information for hospital and community health services (HCHS), GP services and bank staff.
-For each of these sectors, data from England, Wales, Scotland, and Northern Ireland are available.
+Data from England, Wales, Scotland and Northern Ireland are available for HCHS and GP services, however, bank staff are only included for England.

 The sources for HCHS and GP services are: